 Project Manager - Injury Prevention and Death Review

-In her free time, Amanda enjoys running, traveling and spending time outdoors with her husband and dog.
+In her free time, Marilyn enjoys reading, rock collecting and painting, creating collages, watching non-English language crime dramas, and spending time with her family and friends.

 Colleen is a project manager for the medical home initiative.
 She received her bachelor’s degree in journalism and communications from University of Wisconsin-Madison.
 Her background includes professions in the private sector and more recently, in the nonprofit sector with a focus on health-related areas.